Educational Requirements

 - Freelance Instability: Inconsistent income for freelance writers.

-- Accuracy Pressure: High responsibility to ensure scientific accuracy.
+- Accuracy Pressure: High pressure to ensure scientific accuracy.

-- Limited Recognition: Sometimes, lack of recognition for the work.
+- Limited Recognition: Sometimes, less recognition compared to scientists.

 - Work-Life Balance: Potential for long hours and tight deadlines.

-- Evolving Media: Adapting to changing media landscape and technologies.
+- Evolving Media Landscape: Adapting to new media and communication trends.